Japan heads to polls as Takaichi seeks mandate for conservative agenda

 The opposition, despite the formation of a new centrist alliance and a rising far-right, is seen as too splintered to be a real challenger.

 Takaichi, 64, is Japan’s first female prime minister and took office in October after being selected as the LDP’s leader.
-The ultraconservative politician has pledged to “work, work, work” and her style – seen as both playful and tough – has resonated with younger voters.
+The ultraconservative politician has pledged to “work, work, work”, and her style – seen as both playful and tough – has resonated with younger voters.

 She has said she will step down if the LDP fails to win a majority.

-The cost of living has taken centre stage in Takaichi’s campaign.
+The rising cost of living has taken centre stage in the election.

 The issue is voters’ main concern, with prices rising while real wage growth lags behind inflation, leaving households worse off.
 Japan also faces longstanding problems with sluggish economic growth.
 The economy expanded just 1.1 percent last year and is on track to grow by only 0.7 percent in 2026, according to the International Monetary Fund.

 Takaichi has promised to suspend the 8 percent sales tax on food for two years to help households cope with rising prices.

-The pledge follows the approval last year of Japan’s largest stimulus package since the COVID-19 pandemic, a 21.3 trillion yen ($136bn) injection into the economy heavily focused on cost-of-living relief measures, including energy bill subsidies, cash handouts and food vouchers.
+The pledge follows the approval last year of Japan’s largest stimulus package since the COVID-19 pandemic, a 21.3 trillion yen ($136bn) injection into the economy, heavily focused on cost-of-living relief measures, including energy bill subsidies, cash handouts and food vouchers.

-Takaichi has pledged to revise security and defence policies by December to bolster Japan’s offensive military capabilities, lifting a ban on weapons exports and moving further away from the country’s post-war pacifist principles.
+Takaichi has also promised to revise security and defence policies by December to bolster Japan’s offensive military capabilities, lifting a ban on weapons exports and moving further away from the country’s post-war pacifist principles.
+She has been pushing for tougher immigration policies, including stricter requirements for foreign property owners and a cap on foreign residents.

-Takaichi has generated a social media-led wave, mostly among younger voters, with a phenomenon dubbed “sanakatsu” for products she uses, such as her handbag and the pink pen she writes with in parliament.

-In a recent opinion poll, respondents under 30 favoured her by more than 90 percent.
-This young cohort, however, is less likely to vote than the older generations that have long been the bedrock of LDP support.

-Al Jazeera’s Patrick Fok, reporting from Tokyo, said Takaichi is hoping to capitalise on her “tremendous popularity” and secure a landslide victory for her coalition.
+Al Jazeera’s Patrick Fok, reporting from Tokyo, said Takaichi, who is favoured by a majority of voters under the age of 30, is hoping to capitalise on her “tremendous popularity” and secure a landslide victory for her coalition.

-“That result – if indeed that’s how it turns out – will mark a remarkable turnaround really for the LDP.
+“That result – if indeed that’s how it turns out – will mark a remarkable turnaround, really, for the LDP.
 Months ago, it was a party in disarray.
 It had lost its parliamentary majority and was embroiled in a slush fund scandal.
 So, this turnaround has very much been engineered by Takaichi and what some describe as an almost cult-like popularity,” Fok said.

 Sunday’s vote comes amid record snowfall in parts of the country.
 With up to 70cm (27.5 inches) of snow forecast in northern and eastern regions, some voters will have to battle blizzards to cast their ballots.

-The vote is only the third post-war election held in February, with polls typically called during milder months.
+The election is only the third post-war vote held in February, with polls typically called during milder months.

 Fok said the heavy snowfall could affect voter turnout, but “there’s no suggestion that’s going to impact the outcome of the election”.